 Activity/Action Impact Comments Maintain commitment to active 30 using existing resources Pupils are now active from the start of the day.
 Pupils arrive in morning lessons alert and ready to learn.
 Pupils partake in a range of dances to popular music resulting in a positive mind-set and increased general wellbeing.
-Daily Mile - Maintain the use of the Daily Mile track by promoting the London mini marathon scheme.
+Daily Mile - Maintain the use of the Daily Mile track by promoting the London mini marathon scheme. increased levels of fitness and an improvement in the amount of time and distance that they are able to run for.
 Running wasn't a popular lunchtime activity due to the other options available to the children.
-Achieve Active Mark accreditation • The profile of sport in school is higher than ever.
+Achieve Active Mark accreditation The profile of sport in school is higher than ever.
 Pupils can participate in a range of activities.
-The school achieved the Bronze Active School Award. • Introduce Take 10 to improve Literacy and Numeracy Skills through being active.
+The school achieved the Bronze Active School Award.
+Introduce Take 10 to improve Literacy and Numeracy Skills through being active.
 We had technical difficulties loading the CD Rom onto the server.
 Our in house sports coach has looked at the DVD at home and has incorporated some of the ideas into her warm ups.